 If you would like additional information regarding cleft lip and cleft palate, statistics and treatment, please contact us.

 A child is born with cleft every 3 minutes.
-You can give one of these children a life-saving treatment today for just $240.
+Your gift will transform the lives of waiting children around the world.

 Stay in the loop